 EPA (United States Environmental Protection Agency) has emission regulations and controlling air pollution from new outboard motors.
 All new motors manufactured by us are certified to EPA as conforming to the requirements of the regulations.
-This certification depends upon factory standards.
+This certification is depends upon factory standards.
 Therefore, factory specifications must be followed when servicing emission related controls, or making adjustments.
-Maintenance, replacement, or repair of the emission control devices and systems may be performed by any marine SI (Spark Ignition) engine repair establishment or Individual.
+Maintenance, replacement, or repair of the emission control devices and systems may be performed by any marine SI (Spark Ignition) engine repair establishment or individual.

 9-1.
-Daily Inspection Perform the following checks before and after use.
+Daily InspectionPerform the following checks before and after use.

-Item Points to Check Action Fuel System Check the amount of fuel in the tank.
+ltem Points to Check Action Fuel System Check the amount of fuel in the tank.
 Check for debris or water in the fuel filters.
 Check the rubber hoses for fuel leakage.
-Replenish Clean or Replace Replace Engine Oil Check the oil level.
-Fill to the upper level mark on dipstick, Electrical Check that the stop switch functions normally and make sure the lock plate is there.
+Replenish Clean or Replace Replace Electrical Check that the stop switch functions normally and make sure the lock plate is there.
 Remedy or replace Equipment Check cords for loose connections and damage.
 Check the spark plugs for dirt, wear and carbon build-up.
-Correct or replace Clean or replace Throttle System Check that the carburetor choke valve functions normally.
-Check carburetor linkage is warking normally when turning the throttle grip.
-Replace Correct Recoil Stater Check the rope for wear and chaling.
-Check the rachet engagement.
-Replace Correct or replace Clutch and Propeller System Check that the clutck engages correctly when operation the shift lever.
-Visually check the propeller for bent or damaged blades.
+Correct or replace Clean or replace Check that the carburetor choke valve functions normally.
+Replace Throttle System Check carburetor linkage is warking normally when turning the throttle grip.
+Correct Recoil Stater Check the rope for wear and chafing.
+Check the rachel engagement.
+Replace Correct or replace Check that the clutck engages correctly when operation the shift lever.
+Adjust Clutch and Propeller System Visually check the propeller for bent or damaged blades.
 Check that the propeller nut is tightened and the split pin is there.
-Adjust Replace Installation of Motor Check all the bolts attaching the motor to the boat.
+Replace Installation of Motor Check all the bolts attaching the motor to the boat.
 Check the thrust rod installation.
-Tighten Cooling Water Check that cooling water is discharged from the cooling water check port after the engine has started.
-Tools and Spares Check that there are tools and spare parts for replacing spark plugs, the propeller, etc. Check that you have the spare rope.
+Tighlen Cooling Water Check that cooling water is discharged from the cooling water check port after the engine has started.
+Tools and Spares Check that there are tools and spare parts for replacing spark plugs, the propeller etc. Check that you have the spare rope.
 Steering Devices Check the operation of the steering handle.
-Other parts Check if the anode is securely installed.
+Olher parts Check if the anode is securely installed.
 Check the anode for corrosion and deformation.
 Repair if necessary Replace